Have you ever felt like you were the last one to get the memo?

 But my policy on this blog is brutal honesty, so I will tell you where and how this process falls apart for me.

 First of all, because a lot of my anxiety is centered around other people, I’m not able to execute these steps very well in the presence of most other people.
-It works beautifully when I’m by myself, but if others are present, I usually need to leave the situation before I’m able to calm down.
+It works beautifully when I’m by myself, but if others are present, I usually need to leave the situation before I’m able to completely calm down.